ayadav44237/Task-Management-App/README.md

 5. **Search and Filters**
    - Search functionality to find tasks by title or description.
-   - Filters to sort tasks by status, deadline, and assigned user.
+   - Filters to sort tasks by status, Most Recent, and Oldest First.

 ## Technical Stack